WakiMak/trentent.github.io-forked/_posts/2015-09-01-citrix-xenapp-opengl-pass-through-and-nvidia-grid-cards-on-amazon-ec2-g2-instances.md

   <a style="margin-left: 1em; margin-right: 1em;" href="http://3.bp.blogspot.com/-cN596DOsw1I/VeYey5Omy0I/AAAAAAAABFE/G0urvS0q0tM/s1600/K520_ICA_Working335.35.PNG"><img src="http://3.bp.blogspot.com/-cN596DOsw1I/VeYey5Omy0I/AAAAAAAABFE/G0urvS0q0tM/s640/K520_ICA_Working335.35.PNG" width="640" height="272" border="0" /></a>
 </div>

-OpenGL Works! Â So it appears driver 340 and newer will disable OpenGL for ICA sessions across various types of Nvidia GPU&#8217;s, but not Quadro&#8217;s..
+OpenGL Works! Â So it appears driver 340 and newer will disable OpenGL for ICA sessions across various types of Nvidia GPU's, but not Quadro's..

-If you want OpenGL to work on Amazon EC2 instances, you must (at the time of this writing&#8230; Â hopefully Nvidia corrects this over sight for all cards &#8211; consumer and not) you must use a driver older than 340.
+If you want OpenGL to work on Amazon EC2 instances, you must (at the time of this writing... Â hopefully Nvidia corrects this over sight for all cards - consumer and not) you must use a driver older than 340.

 <!-- AddThis Advanced Settings generic via filter on the_content -->